yujuhong/kubernetes/README-GCE-Windows-kube-up.md

 # Set environment variables needed by kube-up scripts:
 source cluster/gce/kube-up-gce-windows-netd.env

+# Set the default gcloud project for this shell.
+This is optional but convenient
+# if you're working with multiple projects and don't want to repeatedly switch
+# between gcloud config configurations.
+export CLOUDSDK_CORE_PROJECT=<your_project_name>

 # Build the kubernetes binaries locally.
 This eliminates the need to run
 # get-kube.
 # TODO(pjh): figure out how to get docker-based build working.
 Does kube-up